 On March 12, 2020, in response to the confirmation of a COVID-19 case in the State, the Governor of Delaware declared a State of Emergency.
 Over the ensuing months, Governor Carney issued numerous modifications to the State of Emergency declaration extending the State of Emergency and addressing the outbreak.
+On July 13, 2021, the full State of Emergency was terminated, though many emergency functions continue as a result of Governor Carney's separate Public Health Emergency Order.
 The State continues to monitor COVID-19 cases while overseeing vaccine distribution.
 Information on the State's response to COVID-19 may be found at https://coronavirus.delaware.gov/.
+The State expects to end its State of Emergency upon the lapse of the 13th extension thereto on April 3, 2023.

 Federal Relief Efforts.
 On March 27, 2020, the President of the United States signed into law H.R.
 748, the Coronavirus Aid, Relief, and Economic Security Act ("CARES Act").
 The CARES Act established a \$150 billion Coronavirus Relief Fund to, among other things, provide financial assistance to states.
-The CARES Act also temporarily altered several tax provisions enacted under the Tax Cuts and Jobs Act to increase real cash flow and reduce the income tax on businesses, partners, and sole proprietors.
+The President of the United States signed H.R.
+133, the Consolidated Appropriations Act (CAA), into law on December 27, 2020.
+CAA included approximately \$900 billion in pandemic stimulus relief and extended the covered period for expenditure of Coronavirus Relief Fund allocations.